mjordan/islandora_rest_authen/README.md

 Utility module to provide username/API key authentication against the Islandora REST interface, with options to restrict access to a list of IP addresss and to set an expiry date on the key.

+This module is an alternative to the token-based authentication implemented in the Islandora REST module, which does not offer the ability to restrict accces based on IP address or time.

 ## Requirements

 * [Islandora](https://github.com/Islandora/islandora)